Our quest for an ethical elephant encounter: the Mahouts Elephant Foundation.

 Pictures from all the advertising show happy travellers hugging and bathing the elephants, and feeding them loads of fruit.
 These experiences are no doubt better than making elephants perform, but niggling questions I had about their practices were “do elephants really eat fruit all day in the wild?” and “do they actually want to be washed and cuddled by different people every day, and stand around for photos with these strangers?”

-I was really happy to find some different elephant experiences than these offerings.
-Deep in the mountains, 4 hours from Chiang Mai, a couple of experiences promised being able to see them in a semi-wild environment.
+I was really happy to discover that there are some better elephant experiences throughout Asia than those offerings.
+Deep in the mountains four hours from Chiang Mai, a couple of companies promised to be able to see them in a semi-wild environment.
 These sounded much better!
 Trekking through the jungle to find the herd, comprised of elephants who are able to graze all day and move wherever they wish, sounded perfect.

 We would also be able to stay with a Karen Hill Tribe; people who have been living in the mountains, farming and keeping elephants for many generations.
 Meeting and learning from them sounded like a wonderful experience for us all.
 Ant and I had hoped to have some true homestays with our kids, so we could really get to know people from other cultures and get to experience how different their lives are to ours.